Disease Guide ·Cancer (Lymphoma) ·2026

 What Is Feline Lymphoma

-Lymphoma is cancer of the lymphocytes — white blood cells found throughout the body.
-In cats, it most commonly affects the gastrointestinal tract (intestinal lymphoma), but can also appear in the chest (mediastinal), kidneys (renal), nasal cavity, or nervous system.
-Feline leukemia virus (FeLV) was historically a major cause, but vaccination has shifted the demographics toward older cats with GI lymphoma.
+Lymphoma is cancer of the lymphocytes, most commonly affecting the GI tract.
+Can also appear in chest, kidneys, nasal cavity, or nervous system.
+FeLV was historically a major cause; vaccination has shifted cases toward older cats.
 The most common cancer in cats

 Symptoms - What to Watch For

-Depends on the location.
-Intestinal lymphoma: weight loss, vomiting, diarrhea, decreased appetite.
-Mediastinal: difficulty breathing, fluid around the lungs.
-Renal: increased thirst and urination.
+Intestinal: weight loss, vomiting, diarrhea, decreased appetite.
+Mediastinal: difficulty breathing, fluid around lungs.
+Renal: increased thirst, urination.
 Nasal: sneezing, discharge, facial swelling.
-General signs include lethargy, weight loss, and swollen lymph nodes.
+General: lethargy and swollen lymph nodes.
 Symptoms often mimic common GI problems

 Diagnosis - $500-$1,500